evobug-com/tkit-community-mapping/programs/README.md

 2. TKit downloads both `mappings.json` (games) and `programs.json` during sync
 3. When a process is detected, TKit checks the programs list first
 4. If matched, the process is automatically ignored without showing any dialog
-5. In the UI, ignored programs are displayed in a separate "Software" category

 ## Contributing